promisegrid/grid-poc/x/rfc/draft-promisegrid.md

       contain a globally unique name or cryptographic key identifier.

    timestamp
-      A UTC timestamp (in ISO 8601 format) representing the creating agent’s local time when the message is issued.
+      A UTC timestamp, in ISO 8601 format, representing the issuing agent’s local time when the message is created.

    target
       A string or binary identifier denoting the target resource or